noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - how should you measure them?
   - what are the thresholds for these metrics?
   - what is the escalation process

-### encryption

-- at rest: any data you persist/store for any duration
-  - client side: encrypt before you send it
-  - server side: encrypt after you receive it
-- in transit: any data that gets transmitted from one system to another
-  - TLS
-  - public/private certificates